 Unlike a home appraisal, an inspection doesn’t put a value on the home.
-Rather, it tells the buyer what issues may or may not be prevalent in their potential new home and if they should purchase the property and what KC home loan would work best for them.
+Instead, it tells the buyer what issues may or may not be prevalent in their potential new home.
+If an inspection report finds unsafe materials or conditions, a buyer can choose to either:

 A complete home inspection is an evaluation of the home’s condition.
 They are usually performed during real estate transactions but can be done at any time.
-Inspections can last anywhere from 2 to 4 hours and can cost between $200-500.
-Inspectors will typically review the following aspects of a property:
+Inspectors will review the following aspects of a property:

 - Heating and cooling systems

 Items that are generally not part of the inspector’s review include:

 - Swimming pools, hot tubs, and spas

 - Systems such as telephone, cable TV, alarms, or lawn watering devices